 In the United States and elsewhere, our product revenue will depend principally on the reimbursement rates established by third-party payors, including government health administration authorities, managed-care providers, public health insurers, private health insurers and other organizations.
 These third-party payors are increasingly challenging the price, and examining the cost-effectiveness, of medical products and services.
 In addition, significant uncertainty exists as to the reimbursement status, if any, of newly approved drugs, pharmaceutical products or product indications.
-We or a collaborator, if any, may need to conduct post-marketing clinical trials in order to demonstrate the cost-effectiveness of apatorsen, if any.
-Such clinical trials may require us or a collaborator, if any, to commit a significant amount of management time and financial and other resources.
+We or a collaborator, if any, no commit a significant amount of management time and financial and other resources.
 If reimbursement of such product is unavailable or limited in scope or amount or if pricing is set at unsatisfactory levels, our revenue could be reduced.